adrian-merino/sample-app/README.md

 ### Deployment Instructions

-Summary: Web App is based on the React/FastAPI framework.
+**Summary**: Web App is based on the React/FastAPI framework.
 React was chosen to show the required pages, FastAPI to host the static web app, and create another path for the `metrics` page for Prometheus.
 The app is packaged into a docker image for deployment.
 Minikube was used to setup a local K8s cluster.
 The web app cluster and the Prometheus server are deployed in Azure VM's (separately).

 1.  **For deploying the web app**
     1. Create an Azure VM with at least 2 vcpu's (e.g., `Standard D2s v3`, Minikube requires at least 2).
 Download `.pem` key as necessary.